nsozturk/DepremselApp/readme.md

 ## Credits

-The earthquake data is sourced from the kandilli observatory and earthquake research institute (KOERI)
+The earthquake data is sourced from the Kandilli observatory and earthquake research institute (KOERI)

 The app also uses the Kandilli Rasathanesi API (https://github.com/orhanayd/kandilli-rasathanesi-api) to retrieve earthquake data in Turkey.
 We would like to thank Orhan AYDIN (https://github.com/orhanayd) for creating and maintaining this API.